 - Distinguish the names of the talented contributors

 Finally, using the AMA reference format is one of the medical research paper’s requirements.
 It is impossible to earn full credits without formatting your work.
 Without citing the sources, a student risks having problems with plagiarism, and they often result in an F.

 AMA style citation has numerous variations for various educational institutions and publications.
 To provide a complete answer to the question, we should analyze the parts of this writing style.

 What Are AMA Style Citation and References?

-The discussed writing style has 2 major elements:
+The AMA writing style has two major elements:

 Short Version of AMA Citation Guide

-We have mentioned that AMA citation guide has not changed dramatically since 1962.
+We have mentioned that AMA guidelines have not changed dramatically since 1962.
 What are the basic principles?
 Each time a writer needs to add an AMA citation, they need to come up with a number in superscript where the source makes sense.

 In many situations, a quotation appears with a quote or at the end of the sentence where the material has contributed.
-It is important to make sure the numbers are in chronological order.
+Making sure the numbers are in chronological order is important.